 Scholarships and Outside Resources

 Students are encouraged to seek scholarships from private sources and UM Flint, as well as to utilize other resources such as sponsored tuition payments and veterans’ benefits.
 Federal regulations and University policies require that these forms of assistance be counted as financial resources when determining eligibility for need based Title IV financial aid, however some federal veteran’s educational benefits are excluded.
 These scholarships and other resources will first be used to meet any gap between the budget, the EFC, and the financial aid offered.
 Next, they will reduce the amount of loan or Work Study offered.
-Only if all loan and Work Study have been replaced by scholarships or other resources will the amount of grant aid be reduced.
+Only if all loan and Work Study have been replaced by scholarships or other resources will the amount of grant/scholarship aid be reduced.